 Your employees will enjoy the challenge of improving their international communications, and you may even be able to reward them with an overseas business trip.

-Other skills that can be useful in a global market include promotions, project management, international politics, and foreign tax laws.
+Other skills that can be useful in a global market include promotions, SEO courses, project management, international politics, and foreign tax laws.

 Education can prepare your employees for internal promotions